edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 Transit gateways adds scalability, connectivity, better visibility and control, and improved security over peering connections.
 #### AWS Cloud WAN
 Connections between on premise network and AWS VPC
-#### AWS PrivateLink
-Establish secure and private connectivity between Amazon VPCs, AWS services within your region or inside another Amazon VPC, and your on premise network.
-All without VPC Peering or an Internet Gateway (NAT), and its complexity associated.
-There is no need to configure an internet gateway, VPC peering connection, or manage VPC CIDRs.
-It provides a more secure connection for services across different accounts and Amazon VPCs, with no need for firewall rules, path definitions, or route tables.
 #### AWS Client VPN
 Connect remote team access to AWS and on premises resources.
 #### AWS Site-to-Site VPN